 May 13th, 2009 – Another Colombian Fast Food Joint?
 I had sworn off all Comida Rapida spots after the debacle that is

-I’ve driven past this place at least a half dozen times and not gone in because it was packed.
-My wife Marcela and I decide to go on a Monday night for dinner, and it wasn’t too bad.
-It looks pretty cool inside with cowhide on the wall and a nice looking bar.
+I’ve driven past this place a half dozen times and not gone in because it was packed.
+My wife Marcela and I decided to go on a Monday night for dinner, and it wasn’t too bad.
+It looks pretty cool inside with cowhide on the wall and a nice-looking bar.

 We decide on salchipapas and the papa asada (con salsa de queso) as our starters.
 A salchipapa is a dish with hot dogs or smoked sausage slivers with french fries.

 I had never eaten salchipapas before.
 It was good for what it was, but it seemed like it needed something else, possibly a sauce.

 Papa asada is a baked potato.
 At Al Carbon, it comes with a cheese sauce.
 The papa asada as well; well, it was a baked potato.
 So if you like baked potatoes, you’ll like this.

 We couldn’t quite place our fingers on what was in the sauce.
 But unfortunately, it didn’t have an overpowering taste, and after trying to figure out what it was for a few minutes, we gave up.

 Marcela asked the waitress, and it turned out that she didn’t know.
 The kitchen tells us it’s cream cheese with different spices, which is interesting.